PedroSato/star-sign/README.md

 npm run dev
 ```

-Now you can make requests at the endpoint /GET localhost:3333/signo sending name and birthdate as query parameters
+Now you can make requests at the endpoint /GET localhost:3333/signo sending name(String) and birthdate(String "dd-mm-yyyy") as query parameters

 ### Prerequisites